This post may contain affiliate links. Read my full disclosure policy.

 1. Preheat oven to 400F

-2. Make the Filling: ( see notes for vegetarian) Cut chicken into 1/2 inch, bite size pieces and season with 1 teaspoon salt and cracked pepper to taste.
+3. Make the Filling: (see notes for vegetarian) Cut chicken into 1/2 inch, bite-size pieces and season with 1 teaspoon salt and cracked pepper to taste.
 Saute in a skillet, on medium heat, with 1-2 tablespoons olive oil until golden brown, and cooked through.
 Place chicken in a bowl and set aside.
 Wipe out the pan and add a little more oil.
 Add mushrooms and onion and saute until tender, on med heat, about 7 min.
 Add garlic and rosemary, and saute 2 more minutes.
-Season with 1/2 tsp salt and lower heat to med low, and saute until mushrooms release their liquid.
+Season with salt and pepper and lower heat to med-low, and saute until mushrooms release their liquid.
 Add chopped spinach, stir until wilted and add this to the chicken.
 Set aside.

-3. Make Bechamel Sauce: In a small pot, melt butter on med low heat.
+4. Make Bechamel Sauce: In a medium saucepan melt butter on medium-low heat.
 Add flour and stir for 2-3 minutes on med heat until flour is golden.
 Whisk in milk one cup at a time.
-Add rosemary and bring to a gentle simmer, do not leave unattended, stirring constantly.
-Add 4 oz. mozzarella and stir until melted and thickened.
+Add rosemary and stir constantly ( do not walk away) until it just comes to a simmer- this will thicken it.
 Add salt, nutmeg and white pepper.
 Stir until incorporated, set aside.

 Notes

-An easy way to do this is to make the filling ahead ( and refrigerate), that way, on the day of, you could make simply make the bechemal sauce and assemble.
-You can also make the whole lasagna ahead.
+Make it ahead: An easy way to tackle this is to make it in stages.
+Make the filling ahead (and refrigerate for up to 3 days), and make the bechamel sauce ahead- that way, on the day of, you could simply mix the ricotta, boil the noodles, assemble and bake.
+You can also assemble the whole lasagna up to 3 days ahead.
+Let it come to room temp before baking.

 Nutrition